eliihen/wsta/README.md

 The WebSocket Transfer Agent

-`wsta` is a cli tool written in rust for interfacing with WebSockets. `wsta` has the simple philosophy of getting out of your way and letting you work your UNIX magic on the WebSocket traffic directly.
-The way it does this is to be as pipe-friendly as possible, letting you chain it into complex pipelines or bash scripts as you see fit.
+`wsta` is a cli tool written in rust for interfacing with WebSockets. `wsta` has the philosophy of being an easy tool to learn and thus gets out of your way to let you work your UNIX magic directly on the WebSocket traffic.
+The way `wsta` does this is to be as pipe-friendly as possible, letting you chain it into complex pipelines or bash scripts as you see fit, or just keep it simple and use it as is.

 See the [manual](wsta.md) or type `man wsta` for details.